idamantium/uncommonplaces-jekyll/about-ida.md

 <h3 class="subheader">Currently</h3>

-As a Senior Designer at <a href="https://www.sypartners.com/" target="_blank">SYPartners</a>, I create systems of human-led, purpose-driven transformation at the individual, organizational, and societal level to propagate large-scale, positive impact in society.
+As a Senior Designer at <a href="https://www.sypartners.com/" target="_blank">SYPartners</a>, I create systems of human-led, purpose-driven transformation at the individual, organizational, and societal level to propagate large-scale, positive impact.

 Independently, I'm exploring the design of [transformative social experiences](/2016/04/sex-death-survival/) by comparing sex parties, funerals, and wilderness trips.
 The research started through graduate work at the School of Visual Arts' <a href="http://designresearch.sva.edu/program/" target="_blank">Design Research Program</a> and is now supported through a research residency at <a href="http://www.newinc.org/"  target="_blank">NEW INC</a>.